 In short, just as the Great Depression of 1873–96 had been primarily a malady of businessmen depressed by ‘excessive’ competition and ‘unreasonably’ low profits, so the ‘beautiful times’ of 1896–1914 were first and foremost a recovery from this malady following the dampening of inter-enterprise competition and a consequent upturn in profitability.
 But in so far as the expansion of trade, production, and working-class incomes were concerned, we can hardly speak of an upturn.
 Like all the wonderful moments that had characterized the closing phases of previous cycles of accumulation, the moment was wonderful only for a minority, and even for that minority it was short-lived.
 Within a few years, the ‘rattling of arms’ – which was music to the ears of the European bourgeoisie as long as it inflated profitability by intensifying interstate competition for mobile capital – turned into a catastrophe from which nineteenth-century capitalism would never recover.

+In short, it was on the heel of the nineteenth century that the British Empire entered a circulation-based economy and thus increased profitability.
+However, because this upturn was engineered and enabled by finance capital, victory in the profit sector could only be won at the expense of the working class and that victory would be destined for impermanence.
+The return to profitability would be short-lived because, in finance, there is no new surplus-value, only extant profits, and without surplus-value the economy as a whole stagnates.
+Indeed, this is why the North American economy overtook the British Empire, precisely because it expanded industrial manufacture – and so, for a period of decades, it gained not only in surplus-value, but also in trade, production, and working-class incomes.

-Of course, we can now see the repetitions from this moment of financialization in the years leading up to own crisis, which entered collective imagination in or around 2008, but whose origins date back to the downturn of the 1970s. ll of this, , bespeaks an insoluble truth recurrent throughout economic history.
+These are the specific capitalist conditions registered in Eliot, observed from the standpoint of a self-styled ‘European bourgeoisie,’ a young man who was recalled from his vacation in France and Germany back to England precisely because the ‘rattling of arms’ had grown too fierce, all of which landed him in London, in 1914, where he composed ‘Prufrock’ from the centre of a failing empire right when geopolitical tension had mounted into declarations of war.
+Of course, we can now see the repetitions from this moment of post-Depression financialization in the years leading up to own crisis, which entered collective imagination in or around 2008, but whose origins date back to the downturn of the 1970s.
+Like England before it, after the initial crisis in manufacture the United States shifted profit extraction from industrial production and into finance, thus signalling the imminence of a more comprehensive economic collapse.
+All of this, both then and now, bespeaks an insoluble truth recurrent throughout economic history.
 ‘Turn and twist then as we may,’ writes Marx of finance, ‘the fact remains unaltered.
 If equivalents are exchanged, no surplus-value results, and if non-equivalents are exchanged, still no surplus-value.
 Circulation, or the exchange of commodities, begets no value.’
 Indeed, the finance sector’s post-crisis assertion of pre-eminence over the economy as a whole does not obviate against contradiction but instead internalizes contradiction deep within.